dagu-org/dagu/docs/source/config.rst

 Server's Host and Port Configuration
 -------------------------------------

-To specify the host and port for running the Dagu server, there are a couple of ways to do it.
+To specify the host and port for running the DAGU server, there are a couple of ways to do it.

 The first way is to specify the ``DAGU_HOST`` and ``DAGU_PORT`` environment variables.
 For example, you could run the following command: